Mpstark/BetterKeybinds/README.md

 What Is It
 ---

-BetterKeybinds is a Witcher 3 mod that adds additional keybinds for PC players to be able to use all of their awesome buttons.
+BetterKeybinds is a Witcher 3 mod that adds additional keybinds for PC players to be able to use all of their awesome buttons as well as makes a slight tweak to the HardLock mechanic so that it doesn't track the camera (subject to change).

 New Keybinds:
 ---